vickjoeobi/Technical-Writtings/cl4tgmn1r0aak9vnv8us0e0v7.md

 Congratulations, you now have your Co-Pilot activated for free.

+**NB**: This also works for GitHub verified open source maintainers.

 ![Congratulations](https://media.giphy.com/media/BPJmthQ3YRwD6QqcVD/giphy.gif)

 Feel free to drop a comment if you have any confusion, I will definitely engage you, and also check out other articles on my blog.